 Mount Nonnenstromberg in the Siebengebirge (355 m) with the natural forest cell is a piece of paradise for nature lovers.
 It is one of the seven eponymous mountains.

 Königswinter-Oberdollendorf is a good trailhead to discover the Siebengebirge.
 The second stage of the Rheinsteig hiking trail leads from the village of Königswinter-Oberdollendorf through the Mühlental valley to Heisterbach Abbey.
 Let us have a look around.
 With its crooked streets, the beautiful half-timbered houses and of course the wine restaurants, Oberdollendorf is a town for connoisseurs.

+For some six centuries, Heisterbach Abbey was the religious center of our region.
+Only the medieval choir ruins and the tithe barn have remained.
 On the way from Königswinter-Oberdollendorf to Heisterbacherrott, you will see the abbey’s baroque portal already from afar.
 Shortly afterwards, you see the famous choir ruin.
-It is all that has remained of the medieval abbey church.